ha1shu/Customer-Orders-Analytics_using_PySpark/README.md

 #  Customer-Orders Analytics using PySpark
- This project demonstrates how to analyze customer behavior and spending using PySpark.
-It includes data preprocessing, aggregations, window functions, and joins on synthetic e-commerce data.
+ PySpark project to analyze customer behavior and spending from order data using joins, ranks & aggregation.

 ##  Project Structure